jonlpersson/ed-latimore/site/_products/a-course-on-stoic-street-smarts.md

         text: >-
           Once a week, you get a lesson on developing Stoic Street Smarts in 600 characters or less
+      - heading: Stoicism meets street stmarts
+        text: A modern take on the ancient philosophy of stoicism
 ---